knative/docs/blog/releases/announcing-knative-v0-24-release.md

 * **DomainMapping feature is now BETA**

-    This means it is built in to the main `serving-core` yaml by default.
+    This means it is built in to the main `serving-core` YAML by default.
     It is still possible to opt out of the feature by setting replica count of the domainmapping-controller to zero.

-    As part of this transition the default value for autocreateClusterDomainClaims in the `config-network` config map has been changed to false, meaning cluster-wide permissions are required to delegate the ability to create particular DomainMappings to namespaces.
+    As part of this transition the default value for autocreateClusterDomainClaims in the `config-network` config map was changed to false, meaning cluster-wide permissions are required to delegate the ability to create particular DomainMappings to namespaces.
     Single tenant clusters may wish to allow arbitrary users to create Domain Mappings by changing this value back to `true`. ([#11573](https://github.com/knative/serving/pull/11573))